 Chronic pain is also called persistent pain.
 People who live with chronic diseases often live with chronic pain as well.
 This type of pain does not necessarily mean that damage is occurring – even though it might feel that way.
 While chronic pain is not fully understood, we know that it is sometimes caused by a problem with one or more nerves and the way they send pain messages to the brain.

-- Somatic pain: Person feels superficial pain on the skin and or soft tissue just below the skin.
+- Somatic pain: The person feels superficial pain on the skin and or soft tissue just below the skin.

 - Visceral pain: This pain emerges from the internal organs and the linings of cavities within the body.